wojnys/REACT-TODO-APP/ReadMe.md

-## How to connect to postgres server datbase on local ?
+## How to connect to postgresql server with Database on local ?
-1. psql -h 127.0.0.1 -p 5431 -U postgres
+- psql -h 127.0.0.1 -p 5431 -U postgres

 -h
     indicate as host